jaseknighter/acid/README.md

 hold `meta` and select a `gate/accent` step to immediately turn it off.

+## step values
+go to the `acid steps` PARAMETERS sub-menu to change step amount, step start, and step end.

 ## save/load patterns
 go to the `acid data` PARAMETERS sub-menu to save and load patterns.